-August is an exciting month for those of us growing our own produce, with a continual supply of delicious fruit, vegetable and salad crops.
+August is an exciting month for those of us growing our own produce, with a continually supply of delicious fruit, vegetable and salad crops.
 Maintaining a regular harvest and finding exciting new recipes for your pickings is one of the happiest tasks of the month.

 The British summertime can be notoriously fickle, but during dry spells, watering is also vital for the health of your plants – along with continued vigilance with weeding.